nuclio/nuclio/hack/k8s/README.md

 cd $GOPATH/src/github.com/nuclio/nuclio/hack/k8s/resources && kubectl create -f controller.yaml && cd -
 ```

 Your Kubernetes cluster is now ready to receive functions.
-See https://github.com/nuclio/nuclio-sdk for instructions.
+See https://github.com/nuclio/nuclio-sdk for instructions how to build and deploy a function.